opendocsg/slw-judgments-backfill/2011_SGCA_14/report.md

  (d) that “[t]he [appellant] was in possession of the [sports] bag containing the cannabis and the cannabis mixture.
 The prosecution had proved that after his arrest, he acknowledged that the [sports] bag contained ganja , and that he had also told Sundar that the [sports] bag contained ganja , a term which covers cannabis and cannabis mixture” (at [65] of the GD).

 27     The Judge also made an alternative finding against the appellant.
 He found on the evidence that the appellant was wilfully blind as to what was contained in the sports bag.
-The Judge referred to the decision of the Court of Appeal in _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”).
+The Judge referred to the decision of the Court of Appeal in _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”).
 The Judge was a member of the panel of the Court of Appeal in that case.
 In making that finding, he rejected the appellant’s evidence that he (the appellant) had not had any opportunity to see what was in the sports bag (see the GD at [68]–[69] (reproduced at [40] below)).

 28     On the basis of these findings of fact, the Judge held (at [70]–[71] of the GD) as follows: